Building a Responsive Priority+ Horizontal Scroll Navigation

 function toggleShadow($el, maxScrollReached) {

-const shadowIsVisible = $el.classList.contains('is-visible');
+const shadowIsVisible = $el.classList.contains("is-visible");

 const showShadow = !maxScrollReached && !shadowIsVisible;